-[20] Here, FCRPS operations have been the subject of perpetual litigation since the fishes in question were first listed in the early 1990s.
-The analytical approach of the 2004 BiOp, issued under court order after a remand in 2003, broke sharply from NMFS's previous analyses in the 1995 and 2000 BiOps, and did so in ways that lacked any reasonable foundation in the ESA's statutory mandates.
-We hold that on this record, requiring consultation with states and tribes constitutes a permissible procedural restriction rather than an impermissible substantive restraint.17 The district court's chosen remedy was "reasonably calculated to remedy an established wrong," and was not an abuse of discretion.
+[20] Here, FCRPS operations have been the subject of perpetual litigation since the fish in question were first listed in the early 1990s.
+The analytical approach of the 2004 BiOp, issued under court order after a remand in 2003, broke sharply from NMFS's previous analyses in the 1995 and 2000 BiOps, and did so in ways that lacked any reasonable foundation in ESA's statutory mandates.
+We hold that on this record, requiring consultation with states and tribes constitutes a permissible procedural restriction rather than an impermissible substantive restraint.18 The district court's chosen remedy was "reasonably calculated to remedy an established wrong," and was not an abuse of discretion.
 NRDC v.
 Sw.
-Marine, Inc., 236 F.3d 985, 1000 (9th Cir.
-2000) (internal quotation marks omitted) (approving remedy to enforce compliance with CWA permit issued by agency, and finding no encroachment on agency's authority).
+Marine, Inc.,